thomaslui003/cs300_OS_assignment2/README.md

 ## Assignment Goals
 To understand the relationship between OS command interpreters (shells), system calls, and the kernel.
-To design and implement an extremely simple shell and system call (Bonus).
+To design and implement an extremely simple shell and system call.

 For this assignment, you should understand the concepts of environment variables, system calls, standard input and output, I/O redirection, parent and child processes, current directory, pipes, jobs, foreground and background, signals, and end-of-file.